aniqu18/MAIO3_GroupW/README.md

 # MAIO-3 — Virtual Diabetes Clinic Triage

 This repository contains a small example ML project for a virtual diabetes clinic triage.
-It trains a simple SVR model on the scikit-learn diabetes dataset, exposes a small FastAPI model-serving API, and includes CI/CD workflows that lint, train, test, build a container, and publish releases.
+It trains a simple linear regression model on the scikit-learn diabetes dataset, exposes a small FastAPI model-serving API, and includes CI/CD workflows that lint, train, test, build a container, and publish releases.

 ## Contents